Dodgers pitcher Clayton Kershaw has been shut down after experiencing lingering soreness

 “A week is not long enough to worry about cutting into the buildup that he’s already had,” Roberts said.
 “But I think it’s a way to kind of get us back to get the soreness out, so that’s the main thing.”

 The Dodgers were without outfielder Teoscar Hernández for the opener of their three-game series at Chicago.
-Roberts said Hernández flew home to the Dominican Republic for a personal reason, but is expected to be back on Tuesday.
+Hernández flew home to the Dominican Republic for a personal reason, but is expected to be back on Tuesday.
+Roberts said he planned to give him another day off to reset.

+Hernández played in the team’s first 79 games after signing a $23.5 million, one-year contract in January.
+He is batting .254 with 18 homers and 54 RBIs.

 The next steps for Kershaw will depend on how he feels when he starts throwing again, Roberts said.